Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Then his mind drifted to another subject; his Tina.
 He always longed for his first love, Tina.
 As of right now, he was putting all the memories behind him.
 Even his cherished memories of Tina.
 He would be happy with a room and a job to keep him clothed and fed, never considering the chance to ever own the farm of his dreams.
 But one thing for sure, he would go by and see it before he did anything else!

 The old man talked a little bit bringing Gil back to reality confirming his ability to handle the big rig.
-Finally he said "I'm gonna crawl in the sleeper.
+Finally he said "I'm gonna crawl into the sleeper for some z's.
 You know the way to Rector?"

 "Yes sir, I sure do."
 He settled a little deeper into the big air cushioned seat to do what he loved.
 Drive and think about his long lost love.
 "There I go, thinking about Tina again.
 I've thought about her a million times every day since I first met her" he berated himself.
 How does one ever remove the first love of his life from his thoughts?